DevExpress-Examples/asp-net-mvc-grid-open-popup-on-hyperlink-click/Readme.md

 }
 ```

-Handle the client-side [EndCallback](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.EndCallback) event of the detail grid to show the popup control that contains the detail grid with filtered data.
+Handle the client-side [EndCallback](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.EndCallback) event of the detail grid to show the Popup control that contains the detail grid with filtered data.

 ```js
 function OnDetailGridEndCallback(s, e) {